orbisius/sak4wp/README.md

 .htaccess
 - This module allows you create an .htaccess and .htpasswd files for the WordPress admin area.
+- TODO: check a list of sites if they have successfully protected their wp-admin folder
+- TODO: cookie remember pwd?

 Please fork and improve!